12 Tips to help your child be a healthy weight

 Involve children in shopping and cooking

-The way you do this can vary on their age.
+The way you do this can vary depending on their age.
 Seeing how many vegetables they can have in different colours in a stir fry is a great plan.

-Alternatively snapping their baby corn into a salad can make them much more inclined to eat it!
+Alternatively, snapping their baby corn into a salad can make them much more inclined to eat it!

 With shopping, I find suggesting we try something new and getting Ben to choose which one he likes the look of works well.
 He feels some ownership over his choice.